tamhinsf/OmniSci4Azure/README.md

 It's easy to deploy OmniSci (MapD) to Microsoft Azure!
 The Azure template on this page will install and configure OmniSci Community Edition (CE) onto a Linux virtual machine running CentOS 7.4 or Ubuntu 16.04-LTS.
 * CentOS 7.4 environments will make use of Yum packages
 * Ubuntu 16.04-LTS environments will be deployed in a Docker environment
 * GPU or CPU VM?
 It's up to you!
-Our installation process will detect the type of VM you've chosen and deploy OmniSci CE GPU or CPU based upon that.
+  * Our installation process will detect the type of VM you've chosen and deploy OmniSci CE GPU or CPU based upon that.
+  * We'll also install the NVIDIA GPU drivers as necessary

 Let's get started!